tarantool/graphql.0/README.md

 In contrast, all values of Map-based type must have the same type and specific key-value pairs are not set during type definition.

-Map-based types should be queried as a scalar type, not as a object type (because map's keys are not part of the schema)
+Map-based types should be queried as a scalar type, not as an object type (because map's keys are not part of the schema)